vathanahim/weather_app_notification/README.md

 ### Description
-This application fetches data from the Open Weather API for areas that have a nearby ski-resort and send a notification via if the forecasts calls for snow for the following week.
+This application fetches data from the Open Weather API for the desired ski-resort area given the coordinates and send a notification via text if the forecasts calls for snow for the following week.

 ### Dependencies
 The application is deployed via github action and requires minimal python library dependcies.
 All of the dependencies are listed in the requirement.txt.
 It runs on python version 3.8.